ThinkbotsAreFree/Airbender/README.md

 ### The language

 It features:
-- execution based on code rewriting, making most stack manipulation words (dup, swapd, popop, ...etc.) obselete,
+- execution based on code rewriting, making most stack manipulation words (dup, swapd, popop, ...etc.) obsolete,
-- simple pattern matching,
+- simple code pattern matching,
 - a special "whirl" mode that automatically fires rules when the top of data stack matches a certain pattern,
 - a direct connection to every online Airbender instance, so apps can communicate through a common channel,
 - several other minor goodies.